-We have spent a lot of time analyzing various photo printers to find the best one for photographers and overall, we would recommend the Canon ImagePrograf Pro-1000.
-One of the first problems you are going to have to overcome when you decide to start printing your photographs is to one to suit your specific needs.
+We have spent a lot of time analyzing various photo printers to find the best one for professional photographers and overall, we would recommend the Canon ImagePrograf Pro-1000.
+One of the first problems you are going to have to overcome when you decide to start printing your photographs is to choose one to suit your specific needs.
 It doesn’t matter whether you are using a pro-grade medium format camera, entry level DSLR, a point and shoot or even a smartphone camera, using the best photo printer allows you to have a great physical copy of your images and gives you the opportunity to have your special moments in your hand at the click of a button.

-The options available in the market are numerous – there is a photo printer out there for everyone, so it depends on your budget and requirements.
+The options available in the market are numerous – there is a right photo printer out there for everyone, so it depends on your budget and requirements.

-In our estimation, the best printer of a reasonable size, that can match the needs of a professional photographer would be the Canon ImagePrograf Pro-1000 that can print up to 17 inches wide, is suitable for most purposes, comes with the Lucia Pro 11-ink system + Chroma optimizer, which means it produces prints with a broader color gamut (accurate color reproduction) and strong shadow details in darker areas, great image clarity, gloss uniformity and anti-bronzing.
+In our estimation, the best printer of a reasonable size, that can match the needs of a professional photographer would be the Canon ImagePrograf Pro-1000 that can print up to 17 inches wide, is suitable for most purposes, comes with the Lucia Pro 11-ink system + Chroma optimizer, which means it creates prints with a broader color gamut (accurate color reproduction) and strong shadow details in darker areas, great image clarity, gloss uniformity and anti-bronzing.

 How We Selected The Best Photo Printer Available Right Now

 Table of Contents:

 - Why You Want to Avoid Bad Printers

 - Best Photo Printer for Professional Grade Printing